dymmond/esmerald/docs/en/docs/routing/routes.md

 A Gateway is an extension of the Route, really, but adds its own logic and handling capabilities, as well as its own validations, without compromising the core.

-It is automatically added when just passing an HTTP/Websocket handler to routes.
+When a handler is passed instead of a Gateway/WebsocketGateway, it will be automatically mapped to the corresponding wrapper and added to the routes.

 ### Gateway and application

 In simple terms, a Gateway is not a direct route but instead is a "wrapper" of a [handler](./handlers.md) and maps that same handler with the application routing system.

-This allows overwriting options of the handler route specific.
+This allows overwriting options of the specific handler route.
 If not required, you can just pass the handler, it is automatically wrapped in a plain Gateway.

 #### Parameters